harripd/H2MMpythonlib/docs/source/CustomPrint.rst

 Extra Arguments for :code:`print_func`
 **************************************

-Somtimes you might want even more flexibility in the display, maybe for instance you want to change display for several different optimizations, but would still like to use the same printing function.
+Sometimes you might want even more flexibility in the display, maybe for instance you want to change display for several different optimizations, but would still like to use the same printing function.

 For that, **H2MM_C** still has you covered.

-For this, you can add additional argumetns to your printer function (probably best as :code:`*args`), and supply those additional arguments by adding more elements to the `print_args` tuple- just make sure to specify the frequency and whether or not you want to keep the previous display:
+For this, you can add additional arguments to your printer function (probably best as :code:`*args`), and supply those additional arguments by adding more elements to the `print_args` tuple- just make sure to specify the frequency and whether or not you want to keep the previous display:

 .. code-block::